mulesoft-anypoint/anypoint-client-go/application_manager_v1/docs/DeploymentDetails.md

 `func (o *DeploymentDetails) HasDomain() bool`

 HasDomain returns a boolean if a field has been set.

+### GetDeploymentUpdateStatus

+`func (o *DeploymentDetails) GetDeploymentUpdateStatus() string`

+GetDeploymentUpdateStatus returns the DeploymentUpdateStatus field if non-nil, zero value otherwise.

+### GetDeploymentUpdateStatusOk

+`func (o *DeploymentDetails) GetDeploymentUpdateStatusOk() (*string, bool)`

+GetDeploymentUpdateStatusOk returns a tuple with the DeploymentUpdateStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeploymentUpdateStatus

+`func (o *DeploymentDetails) SetDeploymentUpdateStatus(v string)`

+SetDeploymentUpdateStatus sets DeploymentUpdateStatus field to given value.

+### HasDeploymentUpdateStatus

+`func (o *DeploymentDetails) HasDeploymentUpdateStatus() bool`

+HasDeploymentUpdateStatus returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)